UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Find the right balance by unplugging high-cost electricity vampires that are easy to reach, rather than inconveniencing yourself with low-cost devices.

-How to Slay the Vampires
+How to Slay Energy Vampires and Stop Phantom Loads

 A woman connects a smart power strip to an outlet, stopping electricity vampires.